 Subject to eligibility, you’ll be invited to complete two online assessment activities.
 Candidate competency will be assessed after each activity.
 On successful assessment of the two activities, eligible candidates will be invited to an interview where a validation of the online activities and further assessment of competence will be conducted.
 Interviews are held 4 times a year, in February, May, August and November.

 Reporting a conflict of interest

 A licensed certifier must not display favour or bias toward or against any person in the course of carrying out their duties.
-They must also ensure that they have no conflict of interest with other schemes managed by Roads and Maritime, or by way of employment or beneficial interest in any associated business or organisation.
+They must also ensure that they have no conflict of interest with other schemes managed by Transport for NSW, or by way of employment or beneficial interest in any associated business or organisation.

 When a licensed certifier considers that they have a conflict of interest, they should refuse to undertake the work, or any remaining work, in relation to which the conflict of interest arises.
-They should also notify Roads and Maritime of the conflict of interest by sending an email to VSCCS@rms.nsw.gov.au.
+They should also notify Transport for NSW of the conflict of interest by sending an email to VSCCS@transport.nsw.gov.au.
 The email should contain: